magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 * [**bl**](http://www.keil.com/support/man/docs/armasm/armasm_dom1361289865686.htm) "Branch with a link": perform an unconditional branch and store the return address in x30 (the link register).
 When the subroutine is finished, use the `ret` instruction to jump back to the return address.
 * [**mov**](http://www.keil.com/support/man/docs/armasm/armasm_dom1361289878994.htm) Move a value between registers or from a constant to a register.

+Our [cheat sheet](../../cheatsheet.md) summarizes common ARM64 instructions.

-[Here](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0024a/index.html) is the ARMv8-A developer's guide.
+For official documentation, [here](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0024a/index.html) is the ARMv8-A developer's guide.
 It's a good resource if the ARM ISA is unfamiliar to you.
 [This page](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.den0024a/ch09s01s01.html) specifically outlines the register usage convention in the ABI.

 #### The `kernel_main` function